 Students may apply up to three semesters of one Mediterranean language toward the historical basis requirement of this major track, including either an ancient to medieval language in Course List A or Catalan, French, Italian, Portuguese, or Spanish.
 French, Italian, Latin, and Spanish courses at the 1000-level do not count toward the major.
 No more than 12 credit hours of courses numbered below 2050 may count toward this major track.

-The Honors Program in Classical and Mediterranean Studies offers students a more intensive concentration in their main field, based on their mastery of languages required for primary research.
+The Honors Program in Classical and Mediterranean Studies offers students a more intensive concentration in their main field.

 Admission requirements are:

 1. Good standing in track 1, 2, or 3 of the major;

 3. A Cumulative GPA of 3.3; and a GPA of 3.5 in courses that count toward the major.